 There are a wide range of treatments available to combat periodontal disease and help you manage your condition.
-When you visit Drs.
-Richard Papp and Tiffany Jamison-Rand, we will thoroughly examine your mouth to diagnose the severity of your disease and create a customized treatment plan.
+When you visit Dr. Richard Papp, Dr. Tiffany Jamison-Rand, or Dr. Ruby Truong, we will thoroughly examine your mouth to diagnose the severity of your disease and create a customized treatment plan.
 While we make every effort to provide treatments that are minimally invasive, surgical treatment may be necessary if your case is more severe.

 One of the first treatments our dentists may recommend is scaling and root planing.
 This non-surgical treatment relies on an ultrasonic cleaning device to remove plaque and tartar from your teeth as well as under the gum line, including the roots of the tooth.
 After this plaque and tartar are removed, the tooth root and tooth are smooth out (planed) to make it more difficult for harmful bacteria to attach to the tooth and to encourage your gum tissues to reattach and heal.

 If your gum disease is diagnosed in the milder stages of the condition, scaling and root planing may be enough to successfully treat the disease.
 However, remember that aftercare is crucial to keeping your mouth healthy.
 To prevent gum disease from reoccurring you will need follow a few guidelines: